-The good news – there is treatment for you, and it doesn’t have to involve surgery or long extended trips to the chiro or PT!
+The good news is there is treatment for low back pain and it doesn’t have to involve surgery or long extended trips to the chiro or PT!

-The best treatment is EDUCATION – helping you to understand what caused the injury, how you are provoking it, how you can make it better, and what treatments can help to speed that process along.
+- The best treatment is education, understanding what caused the injury, how you are provoking it, how you can make it better, and what treatments can help to speed that process along.

 Your MD means well, but they don’t know how best to help – so they give prescriptions for pain meds and muscle relaxers, and maybe some general advice such as stretch and strengthen.
 This is well intended, but it’s probably bad generic advice.

-1. Our society already has an issue with over-prescription of and addiction to pain meds.
-Pain isn’t the problem, it’s the alarm bell telling us there is a problem – it’s telling us we’re moving poorly and injuring ourselves.
+- Our society already has an issue with over-prescription of and addiction to pain meds.
+Pain isn’t the problem, it’s the alarm bell telling us there is a problem.
+It’s telling us we’re moving poorly and injuring ourselves.
 Instead of listening to our bodies and correcting the problem, we’re masking the issue and putting a band-aid on a crack in the dam.
 Boom.

-2. Stretching – think about this – we sit all day, we wake up, have breakfast sitting down, we drive to work, we sit all day at work, then we go home and sit on the couch.
-See image of dude below – does his low back look like it needs to be stretched?
+- Stretching. think about this, we sit all day, we wake up, have breakfast sitting down, we drive to work, we sit all day at work, then we go home and sit on the couch.
+See image of the guy below.
+Does his low back look like it needs to be stretched?
 We basically sit in a position of “stretch” all day long!
-WE ARE OVER-STRETCHED IN OUR LOW BACKS!
+We are over-stretched in our low backs!